MohamedElashri/ROOT/README.md

 2. If ROOT fails to import after installation, try restarting your Colab runtime

-3. If you encounter any issues, please open a new issue on this repository
+3. If you need any of the excluded features, You will need to build ROOT with them

-## 📄 License
+***Building ROOT in the same colab runtime will take most of the runtime allocation time because it takes long time to build***

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+5. If you encounter any issues, please open a new issue on this repository

 ## 🙏 Acknowledgments

 - CERN ROOT team for the amazing ROOT framework
 - Google Colab team for providing free GPU resources
 - All contributors and users of this project